 Members of RYH help inform schools of our initiatives, and help guide, and even train, parents on how to have a stronger voice at the school, local and state levels.
 If you are interested in real education reform and becoming a parent representative, contact us!

 RYH Board of Directors

-Wendy Katten is a parent of a fourth grader in CPS.
+Wendy Katten is a parent of a seventh grader in CPS.
 She has worked in social services for eleven years and has a BA in English and an MFA in Creative Writing.
-She has published short-stories, volunteered at many organizations around Chicago from Cabrini Green Tutoring to Little Brothers, Friends of the Elderly, and has served on the board of the Friends of group at her son’s school for four years.
+She has published short-stories, volunteered at many organizations around Chicago from Cabrini Green Tutoring to Little Brothers, Friends of the Elderly, and served on the board of the Friends of group at her son’s school for four years.
 Wendy is the Director of Raise Your Hand.

 Tara Baldridge is the mother of two sons who graduated from CPS elementary schools.
 With just two children, she has experienced a ride through much of the CPS system, including an academic center, a neighborhood school, a regional gifted center and an IB program.
 Over the years, Tara has served as President of her sons Parent Club, was a founding member of Lenart’s Friends of organization, a board member for the Southeast Chicago Chamber of Commerce and is currently a member of the South Shore Community Action Council.
 Tara has been an organizer and board member of the Children’s Book Fair (formerly 57th Street Children’s Book Fair) for over ten years and is passionate about increasing awareness around early literacy.
 Tara has a BA in Humanities from the University of Chicago, an MFA in Creative Writing from Roosevelt University and works in educational publishing.